armodarres/data_projects/a_b_test/readme.md

 ### Hypothesis formation
 1. Always state your feature launch criteria prior to testing (the necessary lift), along with your h0 rejection criteria, necessary power, etc.
 2. Remember that you don't always want to be testing for improvements, sometimes you just want to make sure nothing has changed!
 3. Alpha level (controlls type one error) meaning incorrectly rejecting a null hypothesis when it is true.
-They will always be arbitrary.
+They will not always be arbitrary: the alpha level here should be chosen considering how much risk there is in reject h0 and rolling out the new feature - a 95% chance that it improves by 10M but 5% chance it worsens by 20M may not be worth it!
 Rejecting the null hypothesis means rejecting the notion that both sets of data came from the same underlying distribution.
 4. Statistical power: the probability that we correctly reject the null hypothesis.
 This can be a very confusing concept so I will expand on it here:<br>
 <br>
 Power has to do with the distribution of h0 outcomes vs ha outcomes and their overlap.
 The more data we collect, the smaller the standard deviations become, the more power we have in our result.
 That way, the distributions of the two hypothesis will have very little overlap if in fact they are different.
 If the overlap is smaller, the lower the type 2 error (B), and the higher the power (1-B).
 If the above criteria is met, the area of the distribution under Ha which overlaps with the distribution of h0 will be smaller.